 LinkedIn tells you about the people who visit your profile.
 This is one of the most valuable data insights provided to you.
 I encourage you to engage with some of those visitors.

-LinkedIn also tells you how many people have visited your profile from specific companies.
-This can be an opportunity to engage with people at a company that you want to do business with.
+LinkedIn also tells you how many people have visited your social media profile from specific companies.
+This can be a sales opportunity and you can engage with people at a company that you want to do business with.